eblio/fivem-rmi/README.md

 ```

 ## Notes
+* Loading a remote object outside of a thread is not possible ;
 * Loading an undefined remote object may block your thread ;
-* Calling an undefined function on a remoite object may block your thread ;
+* Calling an undefined function on a remote object may block your thread ;
-* Loading a remote object from different files may break mutual exclusion and lead to various unexpected results ;
+* Loading a remote object from different files may break mutual exclusion and lead to various unexpected results.